Tea guides

 - mid-day tea breaks

-- simple pantry refresh moments
+- light pantry refresh moments

 Black tea: familiar and dependable